milktea292/ND-2021-Spring-MachineLearning/ANN_StockPrice_Regression/README.md

 ## Design an ANN model for predicting stock price

 This work focused on designing an ANN model to predict NVDA stock price.
-Here is the dataset that I am using:
+For the dataset, I download the csv file from https://finance.yahoo.com/quote/NVDA/history/.
+To make this mini-project simple, I only use 'Adj Close Price' as my datapoints.
+Here is the visualization of the dataset.
+This work splited this dataset into 60:20:20 for train:val:test, and used n-prior days technique to deal with time-series regression problems.
 <div style="text-align:center"><img src="./images/NVDA_dataset.jpg" width="500">

 ### Using Principal Component 1 and Principal Component 2 for Analysis